nsrr/nsrr-cloud/index.md

 Over the past decade, we have been experiencing a gradual increase in adoption of Cloud usage in IT industry.
 One of the main benefits of Cloud is on-demand, wide-variety of scalable IT resources that users can access at their fingertips.

-NSRR has been traditionally serving Sleep reseearchers with resources using On-premise hosting services.
-For Sleep researhcers to fully realize potential of IT Cloud services, we are migrating Sleep research resources to Cloud based hosting solution.
+NSRR has been traditionally serving Sleep researchers with resources using On-premise hosting services.
+For Sleep researchers to fully realize potential of IT Cloud services, we are migrating Sleep research resources to Cloud based hosting solution.
 Below listed are the potential benefits of nsrr-cloud:
 - Users can skip maintaining individual copies of Sleep studies; Users can access files to perform analysis and delete them as needed
 - Access partial datasets to enable researchers with smaller compute and storage resources to perform analysis
 - Uniform network bandwidth serving Sleep Studies